MES Applications: Automotive, Aerospace, Electronics

 Benefits

-• Reduced material waste and production costs.
+• Lower material waste and improved cost efficiency.

 Example